tobiasbaxter/GARCHVolatilityForecast/README.md

 4.  **Analyze Stationarity:** Observe the ADF test results and the ACF/PACF plots to determine an appropriate ARIMA specification.
 5.  **Specify ARIMA Model:** Input your chosen `p` and `q` values.
 The dashboard will update with the model's residuals and diagnostic tests.
 6.  **Evaluate GARCH Model:** Review the ARCH and GARCH model summaries.
-7.  **Assess Forecast Performance:** Use the final set of date pickers to select an in-sample forecast period and view the forecast plot and accuracy metrics.
+7.  **Assess Forecast Performance:** View the forecast plot and accuracy metrics.

 ## Technical Stack